aldemeery/sieve/README.md

 ```

 ### Mappings
-Sometimes you might want to use more meaningful values for your query string keys, and these values could be different from the values you actually need for filtration, this is where the `$mappings` array role comes.
+Sometimes you might want to use more meaningful values for your query string keys, however these values could be different from the values you actually need for filtration, this is where the `$mappings` comes to help.

-You can define your values mappings in the `$mappings` array , and then resolve the values back using the `resolveValue` method inside your filter class.
+You can define your values mappings in the `$mappings` array , and they will be automatically resolved before being passed to the `filter` method, keep reading...

-The `resolveValue` method resolves the value out of the `$mappings` array or returns `null` if the value is not found.
-> Pay attention to the `null` because it can sometimes cause unexpected behavior when filtering or ordering your records.

 Example:
 Let's assume you would like to order a list of products by their price, and you don't want to have: